sparkrew/fika/api-finder/README.md

 #### Class Members Extraction

-For test generation, Fika also extracts class context:
+For reachability scenario generation, Fika also extracts class context:

-**Constructors**: Constructors are extracted to help the test instantiate the class.
+**Constructors**: Constructors are extracted to help the reachability scenario instantiate the class.

 **Factory methods (when constructors are private)**: If the class has private constructors, Fika also extracts **public static factory methods** that return an instance of the class.
-These are included alongside constructors to give the test generator a viable instantiation strategy.
+These are included alongside constructors to give the reachability scenario generator a viable instantiation strategy.

-**Field Declarations**: All instance and static field declarations are extracted to provide context about the class's state that may need to be initialized or validated in tests.
+**Field Declarations**: All instance and static field declarations are extracted to provide context about the class's state that may need to be initialized or validated in reachability scenarios.

 **Field-Modifying Methods**: Methods that modify the class's fields, including:
 - Methods with direct field assignments (`this.field = value` or `field = value`)